SHaroonShah/Readme-Developers-Hub---Production/docs/📦 Shipment creation and manifesting workflows/shipment-creation-and-manifesting/create-shipment-with-action-process.md

 ## How Process action works

-To use the Process action in your [Create Shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) request:
+To use the Process action in your [Create Shipment](https://docs.intersoftsapient.net/reference/post_v4-shipments-rm) request, refer to the following instructions and flow:

 <Tabs>
   <Tab title="API call">